Can chelatogenic molecules enhance the stability of air-processed MAPbI3 perovskite solar cells? A case study of salophen

 Abstract

-Perovskite solar cells attracted attention in last years due to their low-cost fabrication and high-power conversion efficiency.
+Perovskite solar cells have attracted attention in recent years due to their low-cost fabrication and high-power conversion efficiency.
 For practical applications, however, long-term stability is still a problem.
 The perovskite layer degrades when exposed to moisture, oxygen, temperature and UV radiation.
-One strategy to overcome this limitation includes modification/passivation of the perovskite layer.
-The use of chelatogenic molecules is an effective way because their functional groups can coordinate with the metallic center (Pb2+) of the perovskite, enhancing its structural stability.
-Herein, we demonstrate the effect of incorporating N,N’-bis(salicylidene)-o-phenylenediamin (salophen) molecules (a Schiff base) on the methylammonium lead iodide perovskite (MAPbI3) thin film.
-Salophen was dissolved in ethyl acetate solvent in five different concentrations and spin-coated onto MAPbI3, during the antisolvent step in ambient conditions (room temperature; relative humidity over 50%).
-X-ray diffractograms reveal that the addition of salophen molecules on the top of the MAPbI3 films induces a better crystallization of the perovskite α-phase, eliminating the residual amount of PbI2, at same time that creates a hydrophobic protective surface.
-Stead-state photophysical characterization shows that salophen molecules did not significantly change the optical properties of the MAPbI3 films.
-Nonetheless, time-resolved photoluminescence decays clearly exhibit a charge-carrier extraction pathway through salophen passivation of MAPbI3 defects, while enhances the thin film organization, a behaviour proved with surface electron microscopy images.
-Device efficiencies reached values higher than 18% alongside gains in stability.
+One strategy to overcome this limitation is the modification/passivation of the perovskite layer.
+The use of chelatogenic molecules is an effective method because their functional groups can coordinate with the metallic center (Pb2+) of the perovskite, thereby enhancing its structural stability.
+Herein, we demonstrate the effect of incorporating N,N′-bis(salicylidene)-o-phenylenediamin (salophen) molecules (a Schiff base) on methylammonium lead iodide perovskite (MAPbI3) thin films.
+Salophen was dissolved in ethyl acetate solvent at five different concentrations and spin-coated onto MAPbI3 during the antisolvent step under ambient conditions (room temperature; relative humidity over 50%).
+X-ray diffractograms reveal that the addition of salophen molecules on the top of the MAPbI3 films induces better crystallization of the perovskite α-phase, eliminating the residual amount of PbI2, which simultaneously creates a hydrophobic protective surface.
+Steady-state photophysical characterization shows that the salophen molecules did not significantly change the optical properties of the MAPbI3 films.
+Nonetheless, time-resolved photoluminescence decays clearly exhibit a charge-carrier extraction pathway through the salophen passivation of MAPbI3 defects while enhancing thin film organization, a behaviour proven with surface electron microscopy images.
+Device efficiencies reached values higher than 18%, along with gains in stability.

 Supplementary files